-How do we bounced back quickly from rejection?
+How do we bounce back quickly from rejection?
 What works to deal with rejection and how do we get back into the game faster after we get told no without being in the middle of self pity and depression?
-If you want answers to some of these questions you’re going to love this video, here with me Jerry Banfield, expert at getting rejected and failing.
-I have failed so many times I can’t possibly tell you about it.
+If you want answers to some of these questions you’re going to love this video here with me, Jerry Banfield, an expert at getting rejected and failing.
+I have failed so many times that I can’t possibly tell you about it.

 If you will enjoy reading and contributing to the discussion for this post, will you please join on the YouTube video above and leave a comment there because I read and respond to most comments on YouTube?
 I trust you’ll join the Jerry Banfield family by subscribing to my YouTube channel if you are enjoying this.

 Let me start with an overview of my dating career.
 I’ve been told no hundreds, maybe thousands of times.
 I used to be ridiculous, I would ask a girl out anywhere, in the grocery store, at the gym, I’ve got fake phone numbers, I’ve got boyfriends answering the phone, I’ve got girls wanting to come over but I was busy playing video games and didn’t even realize it, I would call them back and then they would reject me.
 I suffered and struggled, I was mad and I hated rejection and yet I kept going.
 I’ve kept going and now I have a wife and family of my dreams.

 I remember right before I met my wife, another rejection.
 I went on a first date and the girl was all like, “Oh, I just want to be friends.”
 I was thinking, “Good, friends split the bill.
 Have a nice life.”

 After that I was thinking am I ever going to find a girl that just really wants to be with me and I remember thinking, maybe I don’t deserve to be with someone who was amazing and I said screw all those thoughts, I’m going back in and I sent another barrage of winks on match.com and a whole bunch of messages and I met my wife right after that.